Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 Then install it like any other Omeka module.

+If you don’t have an IIIF Server, install the module [IIIF Server].

+If you need to display big images (bigger than 1 to 10 MB according to your server), install the module [OpenLayersZoom], a module  that convert big images like maps and deep paintings, and any other images, into tiles in order to load and zoom them instantly.

 Some options can be set:
 - Options for the integration of the player can be changed in the config page.
 - Options for the UniversalViewer player can be changed in the json file "config.json": copy and update it in a folder named "universal-viewer" inside the folder of the theme.
-- To use an alternative config for some items, add an option `config` with its url in the array of arguments passed to the viewer (see below).
+- To use an alternative config for some items, add an option `config` with its url in the array of arguments passed to the viewer (see below), or use a metadata in the field set in the IIIF server config form.
-- Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the module.

 See below the notes for more info.

 * Javascript library "UniversalViewer"

-Since version 2.2.1, the distribution release of the javascript library [UniversalViewer] is included in the folder `views/shared/javascripts/uv/`.
+Since version 2.2.1, the distribution release of the javascript library [UniversalViewer] is included in the folder `asset/js/uv/`.
 If you want a more recent release, clone the last [distribution] in the same directory. "nodejs", other packages and any other files are not needed, because only the viewer is
 used: the IIIF server is provided directly by the module itself.

-* Processing of images

-Images are transformed internally via the GD or the ImageMagick libraries.
-GD is generally a little quicker, but ImageMagick manages many more formats.
-An option allows to select the library to use according to your server and your documents.
-So at least one of the php libraries ("php-gd" and "php-imagick" on Debian) should be installed.

-* Display of big images

-If your images are big (more than 10 to 50 MB, according to your server and your public), it's highly recommended to tile them with a module such [OpenLayersZoom].
-Then, tiles will be automatically displayed by Universal Viewer.
+A gulp script is provided too.

 * Adaptation of the Universal Viewer config

-To customize the configuration of the module, create a directory `universal-folder` in your theme and copy the file `plugins/UniversalViewer/views/public/universal-viewer/config.json` inside it: `themes/My_Theme/universal-viewer/config.json`.
+To customize the configuration of the module, create a directory `universal-folder` in your theme and copy the file `modules/UniversalViewer/view/public/universal-viewer/config.json` inside it: `themes/My_Theme/view/omeka/site/universal-viewer/config.json`.

 Details of the config options can be found on the [wiki] and tested [online].

-* Using externally supplied IIIF manifest and images

-If you are harvesting data (via OAI-PMH, for instance) from another system where images are hosted and exposed via IIIF, you can use a configurable metadata field to supply the manifest to the Universal Viewer.
-In this case, no images are hosted in the Omeka record, but one of the metadata fields has the URL of the manifest hosted on another server.

-For example, you could set the alternative manifest element to "Dublin Core:Has Format" in the module configuration, and then put a URL like "https://example.com/iiif/HI-SK20161207-0009/manifest" in the specified element of a record.
-The Universal Viewer included on that record's display page will use that manifest URL to retrieve images and metadata for the viewer.

-* Filtering data of manifests

-The module creates manifests with all the metadata of each record.
-The filter `uv_manifest` can be used to modify the exposed data of a manifest for items and collections.
-For example, it is possible to modify the citation, to remove some metadata or to change the thumbnail.

 Usage
 -----

+If the [IIIF Server] is installed, all resources of Omeka S are automatically available by the Universal Viewer.

 The viewer is always available at `http://www.example.com/item-set/{item-set id}/play` and `http://www.example.com/item/{item id}/play`.
-Furthermore, it is automatically embedded in "item-set/{id}" and "item/{id}" pages.
+Furthermore, it is automatically embedded in "item-set/{id}" and "item/{id}" show and/or browse
+pages.
 This can be disabled in the config of the module.
-Finally, a layout is available to add the viewer for items in an page.
+Finally, a layout is available to add the viewer in any standard page.

-All routes for the player and the IIIF server are defined in the file `routes.ini`.
-They follow the recommandations of the [iiif specifications].

 To embed the Universal Viewer, just use the helper: